brikcss/flipper/README.md

 <a name="usage"></a>
 ## Usage

-1. Pick your flavor: _vanilla JS_ or _AngularJS_.
+1. Pick your JS flavor (vanilla or AngularJS) and include the scripts:
-2. Include the script:

-	For vanilla:
+	For vanilla JS:

 	```html
 	<!-- index.html -->